XueningD65/MakeUofT_2021/README.md

 Prototype database - pre-draw circuits and record them.
 Setting solutions to be checked
 - Main components of a circuit: battery, resistor, capacitor, potentiometer, thermistor
-- Very simple and easy circuits
+- Very simple and easy circuits including:
   - Parallel and serial connection of resistors
   - Estimate the resistance of a potentiometer
   - Design a specific current/resistance/voltage
   - How the thermistor resistance change due to temperature
   - RC circuit and output wave (hard/optional)

 Marking system - read data from the real breadboard and send it to the software.
 Check the answers to the solutions and reflect the result in the form of a mark.
 - Collect the voltage/resistor/current from the breadboard and send them to the software